ub-math/exam_guides/docs/index.md

           <li> your entire writing surface and the papers you are writing on. </li>
         </ul>

-        For most phones, this will require the phone to be a little more than arm's length away.
-You may need to arrange
-        another support
-        for the phone if your desk is not big enough - get creative!
         Here is a <a
           href="https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=2e9ae623-b962-4c9a-a2cb-ac5b0149db4c"
           target="_blank">short video</a>